-Machinery and Mechanical Appliances

-Products such as sweet biscuits, selected digital devices and selected animal products enjoy 100% tariff-free entry into India.
+Machinery and Mechanical Appliances Products such as sweet biscuits, selected digital devices and selected animal products enjoy 100% tariff-free entry into India.

+Reduction of Technical and Non-Tariff Barriers Singapore exporters can enjoy lower operational costs with the reduction of duplicative testing and certification procedures, as well as other nontariff barriers in the following sectors:

-In general, Singapore exports with at least 35% originating materials and undergoing a change in tariff classification at the sub-heading level qualify for preferential tariffs.
+Flectronics Motor Vehicles and Vehicle Parts In general, Singapore exports with at least 35% originating materials and undergoing a change in tariff classification at the sub-heading level qualify for preferential tariffs.
 A de-minimis provision allows greater flexibility for manufacturers' and exporters' goods to qualify as Singapore-originating, if their goods could not meet the origin criterion.
 A list of product-specific rules also makes it easier for certain products, such as machinery parts and edible oils, to qualify for preferential tariffs.

-Singapore service suppliers have preferential access to the services sectors in India.
-Sectors include:
+Trade in Services Singapore service suppliers have preferential market access to the services sectors in India.